Stack Builders logo

-An introduction to the single-table design
+An introduction to single-table design

 This blog post reviews the basics of the Single table design, the reason for its existence, benefits, and downsides.